THE SHIPYARD

 use with the old Commanders Edition Fed CVA miniature before the release of

-SSJ1, which had a revised SSD for a two-engined CVA.
-My version is not as powerful, but it does
+SSJ1, which had a revised SSD for a two-engined

-of a DN-based CVA.
+in favor of a DN-based CVA.

 Fast